You may know that colon polyps can lead to colon cancer, but you may not know what causes colon polyps. The answers may surprise you.

 Polyps often look like bumps growing from the inside lining of your intestine and protruding outward into your colon.
 Some polyps grow on a “stalk,” which makes them look like mushrooms.
 The stalk allows these polyps to “flop” around inside the intestine.
 Other polyps can have a wide base, so they lie flat against the colon.
 Polyps vary in size, ranging from less than one-quarter of an inch to several inches in diameter.
 They can be scattered throughout the colon, which is about 5 feet long.

 Most polyps do not cause symptoms, although larger colon polyps can cause blood in the stool.
 While most colon polyps are harmless, some can develop into colon cancer.
 You can reduce your risk of developing colon cancer by sticking to the recommended colorectal cancer screening schedule and by having polyps removed.

-Abnormal cell growth, also referred to as neoplastic disease, is what allows both cancerous (malignant) and non-cancerous (benign) tumors to grow.
+Abnormal cell growth also referred to as a neoplastic disease, is what allows both cancerous (malignant) and non-cancerous (benign) tumors to grow.
 There are two main types of polyps: non-neoplastic and neoplastic.
 Non-neoplastic polyps do not usually become cancerous; neoplastic polyps can become cancerous.

-There are several types of non-neoplastic polyps, which are not likely to become cancerous.
+There are several types of non-neoplastic polyps that are not likely to become cancerous.
 These non-neoplastic polyps include inflammatory polyps, hyperplastic polyps, and hamartomatous polyps.

 Inflammatory polyps often occur in people with inflammatory bowel disease (IBD).